scotty369/DS350_FA24_Townsend_Scott/week_06/W06- Case Study.html.md

 # Summary of findings

-The box plot illustrates the differences in inflation-adjusted salaries of professional baseball players from BYU compared to other Utah schools.
-It appears that BYU alumni tend to earn higher salaries, on average, than players from other institutions.
-This could suggest stronger career trajectories or opportunities for BYU alumni in Major League Baseball (MLB).
-Further investigation could explore factors contributing to these differences, such as the quality of coaching, recruitment efforts, and player development programs at each university.
+This visualization of the average salaries of Professional Baseball players from different Utah colleges shows how dominant BYU is in comparison to the other schools.
+It also appears the BYU has had a longer history of recorded salaries of baseball players.